Niki de Saint Phalle shoots to kill at Paris retrospective

 "Painting calmed the chaos that shook my soul," explained Saint Phalle of her early work in the 1950s, in which she dripped paint in the vein of Jackson Pollock onto landscapes created from small found objects glued onto wood, whether bottle caps, nails or plastic toys.

-Born in 1930 to a banking family in the Paris suburb of Neuilly, Saint Phalle moved to New York as an infant, modelled during her teenage years, and returned to Paris in 1952.
+Born in 1930 to a banking family in the Paris suburb of Neuilly, Saint Phalle moved to New York as an infant, modeled during her teenage years, and returned to Paris in 1952.

 Inspired by the philosophy of Simone de Beavoir's "The Second Sex" and unafraid in the pre-feminism era to attack issues such as patriarchy, bourgeois sensibilities and the constraining roles of mother and wife, the young self-taught artist found fame with her "Shootings" series, which combined performance art with painting, sculpture and film.